juxor/afaq/markdown/secC1.md

 assumption).
 In fact, the evidence we do have points against it and in favour of the socialist analysis of unemployment and the labour market.

-One of the reasons why neoclassical economics is so blas about unemployment is because it argues that it should never happen.
+One of the reasons why neoclassical economics is so blase about unemployment is because it argues that it should never happen.
 That capitalism has always been marked by unemployment and that this rises and falls as part of the business cycle is a inconvenient fact which neoclassical economics avoided seriously analysing until the 1930s.
 This flows from Say's law, the argument that supply creates its own demand.
 This theory, and its more formally put Walras' Law, is the basis on which the idea that capitalism could never face a general economic crisis is rooted in.
 That capitalism has **always** been marked by boom and bust has never put Say's Law into question except during the 1930s and even then it was quickly put back into the centre of economic ideology.

 For Say, _"every producer asks for money in exchange for his products only for the purpose of employing that money again immediately in the purchase of